shinsenter/php/src/webapps/zz-crater/README.md

 <!-- > ℹ️ Note: We no longer maintain the `-tidy` tag names.
 If you are using Docker images with this tag, please replace them with the `-alpine` variant. -->

-> <font color="orange">ℹ️ Note: These Docker images won’t be updated anymore since it looks like the framework hasn't been active in a long time.
+> <font color="orange">ℹ️ Note: These Docker images won't be updated anymore since it looks like the framework hasn't been active in a long time.
 > You can still use the old Docker images.
 If you hear about any updates to the framework, please let us know.</font>